Limit laws on extremes of non-homogeneous Gaussian random fields: Preliminaries

-Note that there is still a scenario between the above two cases, which is studied by Debicki et al. (2014), recently.
-Suppose that $\{X(s,t), (s,t)\in \mathbf{E}\}$ with $\mathbf{E}$ a bounded convex set is a centered Gaussian random field with variance function and correlation function $\sigma^{2}(s,t)$ and $r(s,t,s',t')$, respectively.
+In this section, we present the tail asymptotic result provided by D\c{e}bicki et al. (2016).
+Suppose that $\{X(s,t), (s,t)\in [0,\infty)\times[0,T]\}$ with fixed $T$ is a centered Gaussian random field with variance function and correlation function $\sigma^{2}(s,t)$ and $r(s,t,s',t')$, respectively.
 Suppose the following assumptions hold.

-{\bf Assumption A1:} there are exists some positive function $\sigma(t)$ which attains its maximum on $[0,T]$ at $T$, and further
+{\bf Assumption A1:} there exists some positive function $\sigma(t)$ which attains its unique maximum on $[0,T]$ at fixed $T$, and further

 holds for some $\beta,b>0$.

 {\bf Assumption A2:} there exist constants $a_{1}>0, a_{2}>0, a_{3}\neq 0$ and $\alpha_{1}, \alpha_{2}\in (0,2]$ such that